sabadoryo/Hotel/README.md

-# javaFinal
+# Hotel
-Java final- hotel management
+hotel management
-This is hotel management project, which includes booking, admin page for management and a lot more.
+This is hotel management project, which includes booking, admin page and a lot more.

 # Other description
 coming soon...